 Under Tennessee law, it is unlawful for any person under the age of 21 to buy, possess, transport (unless in the course of their employment) or consume alcoholic beverages, including wine or beer.
 It is unlawful for any adult to buy alcoholic beverages for or furnish them for any purpose to anyone under 21 years of age.
-These offenses are classified

-Class A Misdemeanors punishable by imprisonment for not more than eleven months and twenty-nine days or a fine of not more than \$2,500 or both.
-The offense of public intoxication is a Class A Misdemeanor punishable by imprisonment of not more than thirty days or a fine of not more than \$50 or both.
+These offenses are classified Class A Misdemeanors punishable by imprisonment for not more than eleven months and twenty-nine days or a fine of not more than \$2,500 or both.
+The offense of public intoxication is a Class A Misdemeanor punishable by imprisonment of not more than \$50 or both.